Practice

 What does this vocabulary quiz test?

 The vocabulary quiz shows you a short definition and asks you to pick the correct word from four choices.
-All definitions are drawn from Word Helper's Word Explorer, which covers 25 fully researched English words with original definitions, pronunciation, synonyms, and examples.
+All definitions are drawn from Word Helper's Word Explorer, which covers complete word pages with definitions, pronunciation, synonyms, and examples.

 How many questions are in the vocabulary quiz?